Solaris9/express-typescript/README.md

 }
 ```

 And that's all I have for it right now, some planned things are:
 - Joi body validation using @Validate decorator
-- @QueryParameter()
-- Possible the use of Koa as someone who shut up about it